medialab/xan/docs/cmd/slice.md

     --end-byte <b>         Only read up to provided position in byte, exclusive.
                            This requires the input to be seekable (stdin or gzipped files not supported).
+    --raw                  Raw slicing that forego parsing CSV data for better performance.
+Only use if you know what you are doing.

 Common options:
     -h, --help             Display this message